Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 This lens focuses very fast, and I haven’t had any issues with being too slow for anything.

-One thing I like about this lens is how small and compact.
+One thing I like about this lens is its size and compact size.

 This can fit in my camera bag and not take up a lot of space, and it’s not too heavy, either.

-But I don’t think they’ve compromised the build quality; this lens is still built very.
+But I don’t think they’ve compromised the build quality; this lens is still built very well.

 Let’s dive into the sharpness of this lens, and let me say this lens is sharp.